nixer-io/nixer-spring-plugin/samples/example/README.md

 The application also serves as a reference implementation used in our integration tests, which guarantees it is up to date with the latest version of the plugin.

-This is a classic _Todo app_ so it consists of only authentication logic and a basic fronted.
+This is a simple demo application, it consists of only authentication logic and a basic fronted.

 ## Running